f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

 11. Click **Create**.

 .. warning:: If you encounter ``status: 422: /declare failed with status of 422, Failed to get cm-bigip-allBigipDevices device for address ...
-             Device not found in device group``, ssh the BIG-IQ CM and execute: ``bigstart restart restjavad``, when the service to come back and retry.
+             Device not found in device group``, ssh the BIG-IQ CM and execute: ``bigstart restart restjavad``, when the services come back and retry.

 12. Check the Application ``LAB_module3`` has been created.